bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ### Business Intelligence Analyst

-Business Intelligence Analysts review data in order to track trends and understand patterns in markets.They then take that newfound knowledge to their respective company and make recommendations that will improve the business and aid it's growth.
+Business Intelligence Analysts review data to track trends and understand patterns in markets.They then take that newfound knowledge to their respective company and make recommendations that will improve the business and aid it's growth.

 Becoming a Business Intelligence Analyst requires a strong knowledge of data collection protocols and software.
 Analysts require proficiency in programming languages such as SQL, Python and Hadoop.